invigos/CodeMirror/README.md

 To build the project, make sure you have Node.js installed (at least version 6) and then `npm install`.
 To run, just open `index.html` in your browser (you don't need to run a webserver).
 Run the tests with `npm test`.

+### Invigos

+You need to install rollup globally first `npm i -g rollup`

+Then setup other packages `npm i`

+Set INVIGOS_PATH var to where you storing project e.g. `INVIGOS_PATH='/home/alukin/proj/Invigos/E6Invigos'` (on Linux it can be saved inside `~/.profile` so you don't need to re-type it each time)

+after that you can use `npm run deploy` to build and deploy resulting codemirror lib into your webapp folder